zhangyan612/mkl/README.md

 ## manual modification - human supervision
 save this database model and do cleaning and modifying if anything goes wrong

 once this model is robust and ready, we can gather data based on it in production environment data comes from conversation with human and vision of the world

 This will become a more generalized machine intelligence

 ### now
-research on graph database and find one

-learn cntk examples, very good tutorials
+research on popular implementation and breakthrough of computer linguistic use orientdb as graph database engine learn cntk examples, very good tutorials